manishrma/nvme-qemu/README.md

               RX bytes:4556 (4.5 KB)  TX bytes:3338 (3.3 KB)
     ```
   - Make sure you have loaded all of the below modules in target and host respt.
-    use the scripts *setup_target.sh and setup_host.sh* for loading and configuring the host and target system
+    use the scripts **setup_target.sh and setup_host.sh** for loading and configuring the host and target system
-    > NOTE:- Use scp for copying the modules OR mounting the rootfs as explained above
     List of Modules on Host side (in sequence)
     ```
     insmod  udp_tunnel.ko